benjamin-jacobson/s3-phase-1-project/readme.md

   - GET request to meme generator API to generate a meme.
   - GET request to local json database to show all existing memes already created.
   - POST request to local json database to add new meme (new record, update likes).
+  - PATCH request to local json database to existing meme to update likes.

 # Useful System, Browser, WSL, or Linux Commands
 - Update security setting for chrome
-  - chrome://flags/#block-insecure-private-network-requests
+  - **chrome://flags/#block-insecure-private-network-requests**
 - To copy from windows 11, while in the WSL2 termina (run in linux) will copy to pwd
-  - sudo cp /mnt/c/Users/guy/Desktop/moroccan-flower.png .
+  - **sudo cp /mnt/c/Users/guy/Desktop/moroccan-flower.png .**

 # Resources
 - https://rapidapi.com/guides/fetch-images-with-fetch-api